kbengine/kbengine/kbe/src/lib/python/Doc/c-api/unicode.rst

 These are the generic codec APIs:

-.. c:function:: PyObject* PyUnicode_Decode(const char *s, Py_ssize_t size, const char *encoding, const char *errors)
+.. c:function:: PyObject* PyUnicode_Decode(const char *s, Py_ssize_t size, \
+                              const char *encoding, const char *errors)

    Create a Unicode object by decoding *size* bytes of the encoded string *s*.
-   *encoding* and *errors* have the same meaning as the parameters of the same name in the :func:`unicode` built-in function.
+   *encoding* and *errors* have the same meaning as the parameters of the same name in the :func:`str` built-in function.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

-.. c:function:: PyObject* PyUnicode_Encode(const Py_UNICODE *s, Py_ssize_t size, const char *encoding, const char *errors)
+.. c:function:: PyObject* PyUnicode_AsEncodedString(PyObject *unicode, \
+                              const char *encoding, const char *errors)

-   Encode the :c:type:`Py_UNICODE` buffer *s* of the given *size* and return a Python bytes object.  *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`encode` method.
+   Encode a Unicode object and return the result as Python bytes object.
+   *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`~str.encode` method.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

-.. c:function:: PyObject* PyUnicode_AsEncodedString(PyObject *unicode, const char *encoding, const char *errors)
+.. c:function:: PyObject* PyUnicode_Encode(const Py_UNICODE *s, Py_ssize_t size, \
+                              const char *encoding, const char *errors)

-   Encode a Unicode object and return the result as Python bytes object.
-   *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`encode` method.
+   Encode the :c:type:`Py_UNICODE` buffer *s* of the given *size* and return a Python bytes object.  *encoding* and *errors* have the same meaning as the parameters of the same name in the Unicode :meth:`~str.encode` method.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.

+   .. deprecated-removed:: 3.3 4.0
+      Part of the old-style :c:type:`Py_UNICODE` API; please migrate to using :c:func:`PyUnicode_AsEncodedString`.

 UTF-8 Codecs